snowflakedb/snowpark-python/README.md

 pip install "snowflake-snowpark-python[modin]"
 ```

-### Create a session and use the Snowpark DataFrame API
+### Create a session and use the Snowpark Python API
 ```python
 from snowflake.snowpark import Session